pitosalas/cleancont/output/2022-06-26-i-read-2216-resumes-heres-how-you-stand-out.md

 ---
 title: "I Read 2,216 Resumes.
 Here’s How You Stand Out 🚀"
-subtitle: "[This is a really good video which anyone who is looking for a new position should watch!](https://w..."
+subtitle: "This is a really good video which anyone who is looking for a new position should watch!"
 category: "1"
 tags: []
 date: "2022-06-26"